bg-write/spotify-clone-vite/README.md

 ![Spotify clone login page](https://doodleipsum.com/700?bg=63C8D9&i=4dd5fd75c6118b7161fca2ffd991842a)

+(Landing page screenshot coming soon!)

 ## The Problem

 I love Spotify and wanted to become more familiar with its API.
-I also use the Spotify desktop app, which includes a lot of extra features that are nice to have but I don't always need while listening to music.
+I also use Spotify's desktop app, which includes a lot of extra features that are nice to have but not necessary for me while listening to music.

 ## The Solution